mfuechec/collabcanvas/README.md

 ## 🤝 Contributing

-This project was built as part of an AI bootcamp submission.
-Contributions are welcome!
+This project was built as part of the Gauntlet AI Bootcamp.
+The codebase demonstrates real-time collaborative design principles and is open for learning and contributions.

 ### Development Guidelines
 - Follow existing code patterns and CSS variable usage
 - Add tests for new features
 - Update documentation for API changes
 - Ensure cross-browser compatibility
+- Prioritize performance and real-time synchronization

 ---

-**Built with ❤️ for collaborative design**
+**Built with ❤️ using Cursor AI for collaborative design**